philbowles/h4plugins/docs/ccc.md

 h4cmd.showQ();
 ```

-Has the same effect as typing "h4/show/q" at the console, MQTT publishing a topic of "yourdevicename/h4/show/q" or receiving `http://< your device ip >/rest/h4/show/q`.
-The only difference is *that the resulting dump of the H4 queue is sent back to the originating source*, respectively the console, MQTT server, or the web browser.
+Has the same effect as typing `h4/show/q` at the console, MQTT publishing a topic of `yourdevicename/h4/show/q` or the built-inw webserver receiving `http://< your device ip >/rest/h4/show/q`.
+The only difference is *that the results are sent back to the originating source*, respectively the console, MQTT server, or the web browser.

 ---